-We have compared the performance of the Wiener, MCALens, DeepMass and PnPMass algorithms in terms of reconstruction accuracy (RMSE on active pixels).
+We compared the performance of the Wiener, MCALens, DeepMass, and PnPMass algorithms in terms of reconstruction accuracy (RMSE on active pixels).
 The results are displayed in Table~\ref{table:rmse}.

-We find that our methods outperform the classical approaches (Wiener and MCALens), but fall slightly behind the reconstruction accuracy achieved by DeepMass.
-A likely explanation is that DeepMass has been finetuned for a specific mask $\mask$ and noise covariance $\covmatrNoise$, whereas PnPMass is applicable across a wide range of configurations.
-However, as discussed in Sect.~\ref{subsubsec:background_relatedwork_dl}, this level of performance comes at the cost of retraining for each new observation, limiting its practicality.
+We found that our methods outperform the classical approaches (Wiener and MCALens), but fall slightly behind the reconstruction accuracy achieved by DeepMass.
+A likely explanation is that DeepMass has been fine-tuned for a specific mask $\mask$ and noise covariance $\covmatrNoise$, whereas PnPMass is applicable across a wide range of configurations.
+However, as discussed in Sect.~\ref{subsubsec:background_relatedwork_dl}, this level of performance comes at the cost of retraining for each new observation, which limits its practicality.
 We therefore argue that PnPMass offers a very good trade-off between flexibility and reconstruction accuracy.